simonmichael/hledger/hledger/hledger.m4.md

 - Do write two spaces between your period expression and your transaction description, if any.
 - Don't accidentally write two spaces in the middle of your period expression.

-## Other syntax

-hledger journal format supports quite a few other features, mainly to make interoperating with or converting from Ledger easier.
-Note some of the features below are powerful and can be useful in special cases, but in general, features in this section are considered less important or even not recommended for most users.
-Downsides are mentioned to help you decide if you want to use them.

-### Auto postings
+## Auto postings

-The `=` directive declares a rule for automatically adding temporary extra postings (visible in reports, not in the journal file) to all transactions matched by a certain query, when you use the `--auto` flag.
+The `=` directive declares a rule for generating temporary extra postings on transactions.
+Wherever the rule matches an existing posting, it can add one or more companion postings below that one, optionally influenced by the matched posting's amount.
+This can be useful for generating tax postings with a standard percentage, for example.

+By default, these auto posting rules are applied to transactions generated with --forecast (since 1.30), but not to transactions recorded in the journal.
+This means you can use `~` (periodic transaction) and `=` (auto posting) rules together to generate forecast transactions, and when such a transaction actually occurs, you can save the generated entry to the journal, finalising it.

+If instead you want to apply auto posting rules to recorded transactions as well, then use the `--auto` flag.
-Downsides: depending on generated data for your reports makes your financial data less portable, less future-proof, and less trustworthy in an audit.
-Also, because the feature is optional, other features like balance assertions can break depending on whether it is on or off.
+This is not the default behaviour because depending on generated data is not ideal for financial records (it's less portable, less future-proof, less auditable, and less robust, since other features like balance assertions will be affected by the use or non-use of `--auto`.)

 An auto posting rule looks a bit like a transaction:
 ```journal